General Practice Accreditation

 As the RACGP Standards are comprehensive, it is unlikely that all components will be reviewed during the three-yearly accreditation visit.

-However, the Accreditation Visit Checklist has areas that are considered essential and will always be checked as part of the accreditation visit.
+However, your accreditation provider will provide a checklist of areas that are considered essential that are always checked as part of the accreditation visit.